akshay-nair19/novi/README.md

 # novi
-Our intelligent assistant taht can help you detect every day objects and speech
+Our intelligent assistant that can help you detect every day objects and speech